-The new president issued several executive orders that effect immigration.
-All of these can have serious consequences for millions of immigrants living in the United States.
+The new president issued several executive orders that affect immigration.
+All of these can have severe consequences for millions of immigrants living in the United States.

 1. Do not open the door for police or immigration officials unless they have a warrant.

 2. Do not provide any statements to police or immigration officials.
 You have a right to remain silent!

 3. Do not run.
 You can use your phone to record any raid or take photographs, but do not run.

 4. Ask to speak to your attorney and do not sign ANYTHING.
 Do not sign anything you don’t understand.

 5. Reckless Driving and Driving on the Revoked List are considered Misdemeanor Criminal offences in New York.
 That means that even if you are in the United States with Visa or another lawful status, if you are convicted, it could result in deportation proceedings.